BLCM/BLCMods/Pre Sequel Mods/Astor/ReadMe.md

       - ***Black Hole* On Steroids:** Now, the singularity effect is very useful for drawing in enemies for a second wind, and can often kill common enemies in a single blast.

+## Weapons Improvement:

+- ### Assault Rifle Improvement:

+  - ***KerBoom* with Singularity Grenade:** Turns the KerBoom into a useful weapon by shooting 1 rockets, which spawn 1 singularity child grenade.

 * * * * *

 ## Quality of Life:

 - **No More Reload Message:** Removes the (annoying) *Reload Message* which pop-up (too) often on the screen!

 * * * * *